Ontario Traffic Ticket Defence

 Learn more ›

-Send Ticket Shield a photo of your ticket, summons, or offence notice.
-We can assess the charge, deadline, court location, possible consequences, and next steps before you decide how to respond.
+Whether your notice shows a city, ICON code, court date, or summons information, send us a photo and we can assess the charge, deadline, local court location, possible consequences, and next steps before you decide how to respond.

 Our Process